Packed with double the peanut butter, these very peanut butter cookies boast a dense flavor, remarkably soft texture, and a deliciously crumbly edge.

 If you prefer peanut chunks, use Jif or Skippy crunchy.
 See recipe note.

 Want to add extra peanut flavor?
 Go for it!
 Fold 1/2 cup of chopped peanuts or peanut butter chips into the cookie dough.
+Or you could even drizzle peanut butter on top like we do with these peanut butter chocolate cookies.
+YUM!

 More No-Fail Cookie RecipesPrint